 The Audit Committee reviews the nature and extent of non-audit services provided by the Company's Auditor and ensures that the Auditor's independence and objectivity is safeguarded.
-During the year under review, the Company's Auditor provided tax compliance services, iXBRL tagging services and a review of the Half-yearly Financial Report.
+During the year under review, the Company's external Auditor also provided tax compliance services, iXBRL tagging services and a review of the Half-vearly Financial Report, details of which can be found in Note 4 to the Financial Statements.
 The Board believes that the appointment of BDO to supply these services was in the interest of the Company due to its knowledge of the Company and the VCT sector.
 BDO was, therefore, in a position to provide a greater efficiency of service compared to other potential providers of these services.
-The Board is satisfied that the fees charged and work undertaken did not affect

-BDO's objectivity as the proportion of the fees earned from the Company for other services was relatively small in relation to the audit fees.
+The Board is satisfied that the fees charged and work undertaken did not affect BDO's objectivity as the proportion of the fees earned from the Company for other services was relatively small in relation to the audit fees.
 Also, the tax services were provided by a separate team and did not involve undertaking any internal review or management role nor did these services create any self-review conflict over the preparation of the information reported in the accounts.